python/typing_extensions/CONTRIBUTING.md

 [Semantic Versioning](https://semver.org/).
 See the documentation for more detail.

+# Running tests

+Testing `typing_extensions` can be tricky because many development tools depend on `typing_extensions`, so you may end up testing some installed version of the library, rather than your local code.

+The simplest way to run the tests locally is:

+- `cd src/`
+- `python test_typing_extensions.py`

+Alternatively, you can invoke `unittest` explicitly:

+- `python -m unittest test_typing_extensions.py`

+Running these commands in the `src/` directory ensures that the local file `typing_extensions.py` is used, instead of any other version of the library you may have installed.

 # Workflow for PyPI releases

 - Make sure you follow the versioning policy in the documentation